UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 When designing an API aspects such as naming and versioning will help with not only the maintenance of the API, but also help the consumers of your API.

-Been clear about how your API can be used, and what is happening can help a consumer build a better applicationby adding proper error messaging as well as using the latest versions of endpoints.

 ---

 ## Requirement(s)